yolanda225/qgis-marche-a-lombre/README.md

 ## Features

 - Dynamic layer retrieval from IGNs Web Map Service (https://data.geopf.fr/wms-r?SERVICE=WMS&VERSION=1.3.0&REQUEST=GetCapabilities)
-- Adjustable hiking speed and picnic break
+- Avergae hiking speed and picnic break
+- Adjust hiking speed to slope using Tobler's hiking function
 - Reversal of trail
-- Buffered calculation (calculation also 5m to the right and left of the trail to )
+- Buffered calculation (calculation also 5m to the right and left of the trail to visualize shadow next to trail)
 - Vector output with color-coded trail segments
 - Statistics output (percentage sunny, etc.)